MLO-OLAGUNJU/MLO-OLAGUNJU/README.md

 ## **Professional Summary**

-**Senior Full-Stack Engineer** specializing in cloud-native architectures and scalable enterprise solutions.
+**Full-Stack Engineer** with 2+ years of experience specializing in cloud-native architectures and scalable enterprise solutions.
 I architect, build, and deploy production-grade applications that serve millions of users, leveraging modern JavaScript ecosystems and AWS infrastructure.

-**Current Focus:** Advanced cloud security implementations, DevOps automation, and enterprise-scale distributed systems.
+Passionate about crafting elegant, efficient solutions that solve real-world problems through clean code and robust cloud architectures.

 ---